 We finally come to what is now the main differentiating factor between the S series and the Note series — the S Pen.
 As is the case with every iteration, the S Pen provides an even better experience than previous generations.
 Samsung says the stylus has “more lifelike precision” that recognizes greater levels of pressure.
 It claims that this will feel like you’re writing on actual paper.
 There are also four new gestures you can make with the S Pen in order to interact with various apps and content on Note 20 as well.
 We’ll test all these out very soon!

-The Samsung Galaxy S20 devices and the Galaxy S20 Ultra, in particular, are some of the most expensive smartphones around.
-Unsurprisingly, the new Galaxy Note 20 and Galaxy Note 20 Ultra follows in the footsteps of its flagship siblings.
+The Samsung Galaxy S20 devices were launched with a pretty high MSRP.
+Unsurprisingly, the Galaxy Note 20 and Galaxy Note 20 Ultra follows in the footsteps of its flagship siblings.
 Here’s a look at the prices of these phones in the US.
 Head here for more on global pricing and availability of the Note 20 family.

 - Samsung Galaxy Note 20: $999 (8GB/128GB)